Maximilian Kaller: Career as prelate and bishop

 Kaller and other members of the German Catholic and Protestant Churches formulated their opposition to the policy of Nazi mysticism early on (cf. Struggle of the churches).
 German clergy who opposed Adolf Hitler or supported refugees were strongly persecuted under the Nazi dictatorship.
 On 10 June 1939, Pope Pius XII appointed Kaller apostolic administrator of the Territorial Prelature of Memel, after Lithuania had ceded Memelland under German pressure to Nazi Germany in March the same year.
 In 1942, Kaller applied to Nuncio Cesare Orsenigo to resign from episcopate in order to administer services at Theresienstadt, but his wish was not granted.

 On 7 February 1945, during World War II, the Nazi Schutzstaffel forced Kaller out of his episcopal office while the Soviet Red Army was overrunning Ermland diocese.
 Kaller had appointed Frauenburg's Cathedral dean Aloys Marquardt (1891–1972) as vicar general to the see.

 After World War II

-After World War I. most Germans were expelled to Allied-occupied Germany, including Marquardt who had to leave in July.
+After World War II, most Germans were expelled to Allied-occupied Germany, including Marquardt who had to leave in July.
 Frauenburg's cathedral chapter then elected the aged Canon Johannes (Jan) Hanowski, a German of Polish ethnicity and long-term archpriest of Allenstein (today's Olsztyn), as capitular vicar, i.e. provisional head of the see, on 28 July 1945.